 THOR Industries (THO)

-THOR Industries faces an uphill battle.
-Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.
-StockStory Analyst Team
+THOR Industries keeps us up at night.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.― StockStory Analyst Team

 1. News